Classic Butternut Squash Soup

 top view of two bowls of easy butternut squash soup garnished with pumpkin seeds and heavy cream

-Easy Butternut Squash Soup VARIATIONS:
+Classic Butternut Squash Soup Variations

-• Italian version: replace the seasonings with ½ tablespoon dried basil, 1 teaspoon dried parsley, ½ teaspoon dried oregano, ¼ teaspoon dried thyme and a pinch of red pepper flakes.
+• Italian version: Replace the seasonings with ½ tablespoon dried basil, 1 teaspoon dried parsley, ½ teaspoon dried oregano, ¼ teaspoon dried thyme, and a pinch of red pepper flakes.
 Stir in ½ Parmesan until melted.

 two hand holding a bowl of creamy butternut squash soup recipe